lischilpp/ochiba-js/README.md

    - `'ease-in-out-quint'` (acceleration until halfway, then deceleration)
 - `leafAnimation` (Object): An object containing the specific animation applied to each child node.<br>
    Possible properties:
-   - `'keyframes'` (string): The keyframes name that define the animation sequence.
+   - `keyframes` (string): The keyframes name that define the animation sequence.
-   - `'duration'` (number): The duration of the animation in seconds.
+   - `duration` (number): The duration of the animation in seconds.
-   - `'timing'` (string): The timing function for the animation.<br> Possible values:
+   - `timing` (string): The timing function for the animation.<br> Possible values:
      - `'linear'` (constant speed)
      - `'ease'` (slow start and end, fast in the middle)
      - `'ease-in'` (slow start)
      - `'ease-out'` (slow end)
      - `'ease-in-out'` (slow start and end)
      - `'cubic-bezier(n,n,n,n)'` (custom cubic-bezier function)
-   - `'delay'` (number): The delay before the animation starts in seconds.
+   - `delay` (number): The delay before the animation starts in seconds.
-   - `'iterations'` (number): The number of times the animation should repeat.
+   - `iterations` (number): The number of times the animation should repeat.
-   - `'fillMode'` (string): The effect of the animation on the element after it completes.<br> Possible values:
+   - `fillMode` (string): The effect of the animation on the element after it completes.<br> Possible values:
      - `'none'` (default behavior, no styles are applied after the animation ends)
      - `'forwards'` (styles are retained after the animation ends)
      - `'backwards'` (styles are applied from the first keyframe before the animation starts)